-The datAshur PRO2 has two types of PINs, user, and admin; each must include from 7 to 15 digits.
+The datAshur PRO2 has two PIN types, user and admin; each must include 7 to 15 digits.
 You need a user PIN to unlock the drive.
-The admin PIN can also be used to change user PINs as well as other settings, including creating a self-destruct PIN.
+The admin PIN can also be used to change user PINs and other settings, including creating a self-destruct PIN.
 As the name suggests, the self-destruct PIN will quickly erase all data.

-If a user PIN is entered incorrectly ten consecutive times, it will be deleted.
+If the user PIN is entered incorrectly ten consecutive times, it will be deleted.
 Now you will need to use the admin PIN to recreate it.
-If the admin PIN is entered incorrectly ten straight times, all PINs will be erased, and the encryption key is lost forever.
+If the admin PIN is entered incorrectly ten times, all PINs will be erased, and the encryption key will be lost forever.
 The drive is now reset, with all data permanently gone.

 Data integrity assurance: No